-This access is a great value for cord-cutting sports fans, and it’s available to stream the shortened 2020 season in the race to October.
+This access is a great value for cord-cutting sports fans, and it’s available to stream the 2021 season.

 You can sample Amazon’s MLB.TV subscription with a free, seven-day trial, after which the service costs $24.99 per month (or $59.99 for the year).
 It’s the same price as subscribing directly from MLB.TV, but as a Prime user, your subscription will integrate seamlessly into Prime Video.